watson/virtual-grid/README.md

   string)
 - `wrap` - Set to `false` to disable automatic line wrapping (defaults to `true`)
+- `padding` - An optional array of cell padding for the top, right, bottom, and left edge of the cell respectively, e.g. `[0, 2, 0, 2]` for 2 chars of padding on the left and right edge only.
+If given an integer instead of an array, the padding is applied to all edges

 You can use strings instead of objects for cells.
 This is equivalent to `{text: cell}`